ke8ctn/SigMF/sigmf-spec.md

 `core:sample_start` key/value pair, which indicates the first index at which the rest of the Segment's key/value pairs apply.

-The following names are specified in the Core namespace and should be used in Annotation Segment Objects:
+The following names are specified in the Core namespace for used in Annotation Segment Objects:

 | name              | required | type   | description                                                                         |
 | ----------------- | -------- | ------ | ----------------------------------------------------------------------------------- |